bup/bup/Documentation/bup-midx.md

     (though possibly non-optimally) even if it can't open all your .idx files at once.
 The default value of this option should be fine for most people.

+--check
+:   validate a .midx file by ensuring that all objects in
+    its contained .idx files exist inside the .midx.
+May be useful for debugging.

 # EXAMPLE